luandro/colmena-os/docs/backlog.md

 ## Local Compose + OpenAPI Tasks
 - Re-enable the frontend TypeScript checker once OpenAPI type generation runs reliably inside the container build.
-- Generate `schema-runtime.json` and `Definitions.d.ts` during the frontend build directly from the backend schema.
 - Add a CI job that runs `scripts/test-compose-local.sh` and uploads the resulting report when failures occur.
 - Surface the backend OpenAPI version in the UI (e.g., via `/api/schema/version`).